-But the impact of coat hangers on the environment isn’t so insignificant.
+The impact of coat hangers on the environment isn’t so insignificant, however.
 Research suggests Britain has 540 million surplus hangers, weighing 17,000 tonnes.
 It’s also estimated that as many as 100 million a year are thrown away just in the UK.
 Unsurprisingly, most people don’t know if they can recycle hangers.

-Coat hangers are embedded into our fashion industry with many clothes arriving at stores as “garment on hangers,” ready to be unpacked and put straight out for display.
+Coat hangers are embedded into our fashion industry with many garments arriving at stores on clothes hangers, ready to be unpacked and put straight out for display.
 And with the impact of fast fashion on the environment such a hot topic in recent years, we’re committed to doing what we can to make it easier for businesses to be more sustainable.

 The coat hangers we collect are sorted at our award-winning facility, the Sacktory®, and then forwarded to our recycling partner, Endurmeta, where they are shredded and granulated, with the separated plastic and metal then sent for reuse and repurposing.